ozkatz/announce.js/README.md

 4. the requested page (containing the announce.js javascript include) uses this cookie to retrieve the token, and validates it against the announce.js server.
 5. upon successful validation, a connection is established and your client will start listening on channels and events you define.

-Steps 2,3,4,5 (requesting the token, setting the cookie, including the JS file, validating the token from the client) are all handled by your framework's announce.js client.
+These steps are all handled by your framework's announce.js client. you just need to install announce, include the javascript client on your page, and start the announce.js server.

 ## Usage Example (using the [Django client](https://github.com/ozkatz/django-announce/ "Announce.js Django client"))